cni/rtfmri/README.md

 Project Goal
 ------------
-Our goal is to process functional MRI data in near real-time, as the brain measurements are made.
-There are several potential applications for such a system, including neuro-feedback experiments, and well as real-time monitoring of data quality for any study.
+Our goal is to process functional MRI data in near real-time as brain measurements are made.
+Potential applications for this system include neuro-feedback experiments and real-time monitoring of data quality for any study.

 History
 -------